The Blue Djinn of Babylon: Plot summary

 It turns out that Solomon's Grimoire is not missing, but instead was being used as a trap for Philippa.
 Ayesha, the twins' grandmother (whom they do not know of until the end of the book), wished to kidnap Philippa so that she would be the next Blue Djinn, as Ayesha's life was rapidly expiring.
 Jockeying for her position was Mimi de Ghulle, a wicked djinn from the tribe of Ghul; however, she is having little success.
 John goes in search of Philippa, who is being held at the Blue Djinn's secret palace in Babylon.
-The twin's favorite uncle, Nimrod, also goes in search of an acceptable alternative to Philippa as the next Blue Djinn.
+The twins' favourite uncle, Nimrod, also goes in search of an acceptable alternative to Philippa as the next Blue Djinn.
 The book alternates between John's search for Philippa, told in third person narration, and Philippa's experiences, told in first person in the form of a diary.
 Philippa discovers that the Blue Djinn's powers to be beyond good and evil come from the Garden of Eden's Tree of Logic.
-Slowly Philippa loses her humanity as the Tree has greater and greater effects on her.
+Slowly, Philippa loses her humanity as the Tree has greater and greater effects on her.
 John, in his search, faces numerous obstacles in finding and reaching the palace.
 He is aided by two of his uncles, Alan and Neil, who were turned into dogs by his mother for attempting the murder of their brother, John and Philippa's father, Edward, for his fortune.
 In addition, John attains a copy of The Bellili Scrolls, a map to the palace, and of its underground locale, Iravotum.
 The book climaxes when John reaches the palace and manages to rescue Philippa.
 However, during their traversal of Iravotum, Alan and Neil attack a large bird, called the Rukkh, that was attacking the group, biting its legs.
-However, the dogs did not let go, and fell to the ground, killing them.
+However, the dogs did not let go and fell to the ground, killing them.
 It is later revealed that Layla's binding of the human Alan and Neil would last only as long as the physical bodies of the dogs they inhabit, leaving the human Alan and Neil alive.